CompilerErrorRBX/BetterTable/README.md

 #### Methods
 **.execute ( args : `Array` ) : `<Type>`**<br/>
 Executes this listener's actions and returns anything that the action returned.
-This function is called by the Event dispatcher.
+This function is called by the [Event](#event) dispatcher.

 **.disconnect ( ) : `void`**<br/>
-Disconnects this listener from its corresponding event.
+Disconnects this listener from its corresponding [Event](#event).

 #### Events
 _None._